Volunteer Opportunities.

 Can you make a difference?

-Will hospital broadcasting help my career?
+Will hospital / community radio help my career?

-They are not a training academy for would-be journalists and presenters.
-However, the experience gained is invaluable – many professional broadcasters started in hospital stations and we’ll be happy to share our skills with you as long as you support a range of station activities.
+However, the experience and soft-skills gained is invaluable! – Many professional broadcasters started in community & hospital stations, and Bedrock are happy to share our skills with you as long as you make a commitment and support station activities.

 Hall Of Fame